ktor-doc-jp/ktor-doc-jp/pages/features/status-pages.md

 }
 ```

 Single handling also implies that recursive call stacks are avoided.
-For example, this configuration would result in the created `IllegalStateException` propogating to the client.
+For example, this configuration would result in the created `IllegalStateException` propagating to the client.

 ```kotlin
 install(StatusPages) {